junhopark/worship-set-list/README.md

 I hope this will serve as a helpful resource for folks looking for ideas around building worship sets.
 Please feel free to get in touch with me if you'd like to chat about what you see here!

+## 2023-11-26 (ICC - Dr. Steve)
+* 10,000 Reasons (E)
+* King of Kings (E) => Andy sing lead
+* Sermon: Job 28-31.
+How so much of our view of life is shaped by our experiences and as a result of that we can tell a story of our lives that is very different than how God sees it.
+We need to see our lives through the lens of faith and to gain wisdom as we go through life.
+* Ever Be (G)
+* Build My Life (G)

 ## 2023-11-19 (ICC - PP)
 * Creator (B)
 * Goodness of God (B)